 Hand painted kitchen Staffordshire

-Professional decorating specialist and Traditional Painter, Martin Dunn, explains how he tackled this hand painted kitchen in Great Wyrley, Staffs.
+Professional decorating specialist and Traditional Painter, Mac Devereux, explains how he tackled this hand painted kitchen in Great Wyrley, Staffs.

 Preparing a wooden kitchen for painting

 On my advice, all handles had been replaced (2 hole handles instead of 1), and tiles and work surfaces had also been upgraded prior to me starting.

 Specification for hand-painted finish on worn varnished wooden kitchen doors

 – Mask up all surfaces and surounding areas with 1200 grade lining paper, doubled up and taped down with blue Scotch tape.

 – Remove doors and number them – remove handles.

 – Rub down all surfaces dry, using Festool sander and dust extraction unit, plus various grades of abrasive.
 (The reason for going dry was that the oak doors had been previously varnished and it was well weathered and needed removing.)